 Strip piecing is a time-saving method that can help you sew quick and easy quilts.
 It eliminates the need to work with small, individual pieces of fabric.

-Strip piecing is a patchwork quilt making technique that's accomplished by sewing multiple fabrics together to create a "strip set" that looks just like a portion of a quilt block.
+Strip piecing is a patchwork quilt-making technique that is accomplished by sewing multiple fabrics together to create a "strip set" that looks just like a portion of a quilt block.
 The strip set is cut apart to yield segments that replace two or more pieces of fabric.

-Quilt and quilt block patterns that include strip piecing methods explain how to sew the fabrics together to create strip sets.
-While you need to follow the instructions in the pattern, there may be times when problems arise and the instructions do not offer solutions.
-If you run into any issues while making a strip set, these tips may help you figure out what's going on.
+Quilt and quilt block patterns that include strip piecing methods usually have instructions on how to sew the fabrics together to create strip sets.
+While following the instructions in the pattern, there may be times when problems arise and the instructions do not offer solutions.
+If you run into any issues while making a strip set, these tips may help you figure out the cause of the problem.

 Strip Sets Are Too Small

 One of the most common issues that quilters encounter when strip piecing is that their strips end up too small.
-When this happens, it's easy to assume that there's an error in the pattern.
+When this happens, it is easy to assume that there is an error in the pattern.
 However, most of the time the pattern is correct.
-If this happens to you, don't feel bad because it's something many beginning quilters experience.
+If this happens to you, do not feel bad because it is something many beginning quilters experience.

-As an example, let's assume that a pattern asks quilters to sew five 2-inch wide strips of fabric side by side and press.
+For instance, a pattern asks you to sew five 2-inch wide strips of fabric side by side and press.
 After that, one end of the strip set is squared up.
-Starting from the squared up end, the instructions say to cut as many 8-inch segments from the strip set as possible to create 8- by 8-inch patchwork squares.
+Starting from the squared up end, the instructions say to cut as many 8-inch segments from the strip set as possible to create 8-inch by 8-inch patchwork squares.

 You may not be happy with the 8-inch length, thinking that it is a waste of fabric because the segments should be 7 1/2 inches long—the width of your strip sets.
-The problem is that your strip sets are too narrow, and there are several reasons why that can happen.
+The problem is that your strip sets are too narrow, and there are several reasons how that can happen.